FAQ

 - You have routine questions about your utility bill;

-- You need information about an affordable payment plan for your utility bill; or,
+- You need information about an Equal Payment Plan for your utility bill; or

-- You need information about the Fresh Start Program, which helps new USF customers deal with past due balances.
+- You need information about the Fresh Start Program (see above description).

 Please contact the New Jersey Board of Public Utilities (BPU), Division of Customer Assistance if: